-Houseplants are a great way to bring a touch of nature into your apartment or townhome.
+One of the nice things about living at Elmwood Manor is its park-like setting and the many beautiful trees to be enjoyed.
+If you love being around all that nature, houseplants are a great way to bring it into your apartment or townhome.
 But if you’re someone who travels, you may find it difficult to keep your plants sufficiently watered while you’re away.
 In some cases, you can just wait until you get back.
 Plants like succulents can easily handle a dry spell.
 But if your trip is long or your plants require moist soil, you’ve got problems.
 Here are eight simple ways to make sure your plants stay hydrated, healthy, and happy.

 Give a Thorough Watering When You Leave

 Just before you go, give your plants a thorough soaking.
 Typically, more than what you’d normal do, so you can get a day or two extra beyond your normal watering cycle.

 One of the easiest ways to keep your plants hydrated while you’re away is to invest in self-watering containers.
 These containers have a built-in reservoir that holds water, which is slowly released into the soil as the plant needs it.

 Plants release moisture into the air through a process called transpiration.
 By grouping your plants together, you can create a mini-humid environment that will help keep them hydrated.
 This is particularly helpful for plants that require high humidity, like ferns and orchids.

 Use a Watering Globe

 A watering globe is a glass sphere that is filled with water and placed in the soil of a potted plant.
 As the soil dries out, the water is slowly released from the globe, keeping the plant hydrated.